CURRENT and RECENT PROJECTS

 A co-operative research project between the MIASU and the International Association for Mongol Studies in Ulaanbaatar.
-The Principal Investigator is Dr David Sneath and the project will be managed by Dr Christopher Kaplonski.
-Professor Caroline Humphrey (Department of Social Anthropology, Cambridge) will act as senior consultant.
-The project will collect over 600 personal oral histories from Mongolians throughout the country to create a publicly accessible, dual-language database of the oral history of twentieth-century Mongolia.
+The Principal Investigator was Dr David Sneath and the project was managed by Dr Christopher Kaplonski. with Professor Caroline Humphrey (Department of Social Anthropology, Cambridge) as senior consultant.
+The project collected over 600 personal oral histories from Mongolians throughout the country to create a publicly accessible, dual-language database of the oral history of twentieth-century Mongolia.
 The aim is to create a new understanding of individuals’ memories and experiences of state transformation and to document and analyze the remarkable changes that this huge but remote country has experienced.
-This project will help preserve Mongolian cultural and historical heritage and further develop collaborative anthropological and historial research projects between Mongolia and the UK.
+This project will help preserve Mongolian cultural and historical heritage and further develop collaborative anthropological and historical research projects between Mongolia and the UK.

 Dr Stephen Hugh-Jones and Dr Hildegard Diemberger have been awarded funds for a